 What is ovarian cancer and how does it arise?

 Cancer develops when certain cells begin to grow abnormally.
 This can happen in any organ of the body.
 When this abnormal growth occurs in the ovaries, you may develop ovarian cancer.

 All cells go through their own life cycles, growing, dividing, and being replaced.
 They even undergo programmed cell death when they stop working properly or if they are no longer useful, at which point the cells die.
-Some of the mutations it can infect cause rapid growth and numerous divisions, and they don't die when they should.
+Some of its mutations cause rapid growth and multiple divisions, and they don't die when they should.

 This abnormal growth of cells can cause problems that usually lead to the formation of a tumor.
 Tumors can be cancerous (malignant) or noncancerous (benign).